osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 ============

-In PI Server, a data message serves three different purposes:
+In the PI System, a data message serves three different purposes:

 1. Creating concrete assets from a static type definition,
 2. Linking assets and containers together and forming AF Element/Attribute structure